 - By some estimates, America is home to more than 4.5 million occupational caregivers.1

 - In 2018, over 1.5 million of those caregivers were nursing assistants.2

 - Direct-care aides (such as nurse aides and home health aides) are estimated to provide as much as 70 to 80 percent of all hands-on, non-volunteer, long-term care services within the U.S.3

-- Nurse aides and assistants make up most of the nursing staff in many of the nation's long-term care facilities—more than 65 percent in nursing homes and over 82 percent in residential care communities.4
+- Nurse aides and assistants make up most of the nursing staff in many of the nation's long-term care facilities—almost 65 percent in nursing homes and over 83 percent in residential care communities.3

 Opportunities for qualified patient care technicians are clearly widespread.
 But here are three of the most significant benefits associated with careers in this field: